 • Damage resulting from failure to take appropriate measures during adverse weather conditions.

-• Sailing at night without a full set of navigation lights functioning, or without sufficient watch on deck.
+• Sailing at night without functioning navigation lights or sufficient watch on deck.

 • Not having a competent person at the helm or supervising the helmsman while the boat is sailing.